 Intermediate and advanced trainer courses are quality controlled and assured by an external moderator, with potential new tutors having to pass both a theoretical test and a number of practical assessments.

-Trainers also receive, via their trainer area on the tt web site) a visual record and a teaching manual of all preferred techniques within the core curriculum.
+Trainers also receive, via their trainer area on the tt web site, a visual record of all preferred techniques within the taught curriculum.

 Photographs of techniques can be misleading and easily misrepresented, which is why TT provides video files of all holds, allowing for a dynamic interpretation related to context and circumstance.